inshaxkhan/inshaxkhan/README.md

 ## Hi there 👋

 ## About Me
-Final-year Computer Science & Engineering student with a **9.2 CGPA**, skilled in **Data Structures**, **Algorithms**, **Full stack development**.
-Passionate about problem-solving and building solutions, I am open to roles that leverage my technical expertise and eagerness to grow in tech.
+Computer Science & Engineering graduate with a **9.1 CGPA**, skilled in **Data Structures**, **Algorithms**, **Full stack development**.
+Passionate about problem-solving and building solutions.
+I am open to roles that leverage my technical expertise and eagerness to grow in tech.

 ---